shashi2779/reactNotes/interviews-questions/REST API/readme.md

 ```
 #### GET :
 - request data from an endpoint.

 #### POST :
--  send data to an endpoint
+-  send data to an endpoint.

 #### DELETE :
--  remove data from an endpoint
+-  remove data from an endpoint.

 ## How to Perform a GET Request in React With Fetch API :